dylanlrrb/Please-Contain-Yourself/README.md

 ---

+### WHAT IS DOCKER?
+Sure the logo is adorable, but what's all this noise about containerization?

+Hopefully I've inticed you enough to spend some time learning this really cool tool... if so, the first steps on your journey to Docker mastery are outlined below ->

 ### Tutorial Roadmap
 Start at the first module.
 Unless you've already completed it.
 In that case ignore me, whatever.